Prasanth-126/ProcessEngine/PE - Full Notes_ Chat.md

-Below is a complete and easy-to-understand guide for FileNet Process Engine (PE) / Workflow system, covering:

 ✔ What is Process Engine
 ✔ Workflow creation (Process Designer)
 ✔ Workflow configuration (Process Administrator)
 ✔ Workflow monitoring (Process Tracker)
 ✔ How everything works internally
 ✔ How to connect using Java API (VWSession & CE Workflow API)

-This is the complete beginners + advanced explanation.

 ---